Be More Chill (musical): Off-Broadway (2018)

-Original Broadway production
+Broadway (2019)

-On September 5, 2018 a Broadway production was announced.
-Preview performances at the Lyceum Theatre began on February 13, 2019 and the show officially opened on March 10, 2019.
+On September 5, 2018, a Broadway production was announced.
+Preview performances at the Lyceum Theatre began on February 13, 2019, and the show officially opened on March 10, 2019.
 The Broadway transfer was estimated to cost $9.5 million according to lead producer Jerry Goehring.
 On December 18, 2018, it was announced that the entire Off-Broadway cast would reprise their roles for the Broadway production.
-Understudies and covers for the Broadway production featured Cameron Bond, Anthony Chatmon II, Morgan Siobhan Green, Troy Iwata, George Salazar, Talia Suskauer, and Joel Waggoner.
-The production announced its closing on June 20, 2019 and closed on August 11, 2019, playing 30 previews and 177 performances.
+Understudies and covers for the Broadway production featured Cameron Bond, Anthony Chatmon II, Morgan Siobhan Green, Troy Iwata, Talia Suskauer, and Joel Waggoner.
+Both the Broadway and Off-Broadway productions were represented by long-time Broadway press agency, Keith Sherman & Associates.
+The production announced its closing on June 20, 2019, and closed on August 11, 2019, playing 30 previews and 177 performances.